lazytiger/trojan-rs/README.md

 A workable example as follows. lanlist and byplist is ipset which you can create by ipset command.

-> IMPORTANT your trojan server ip should included in byplist or lanlist, otherwise route loop should occur.
+> IMPORTANT your trojan server IP should be included in byplist or lanlist, otherwise, route loop should occur.

 ```bash
 # Add any tproxy policy rules